yttrian/mergecat/README.md

 ## Goals

+- [x] Handle temporary file cleanup
-- Automate the process instead of requiring timing files
+- [ ] Automate the process instead of requiring timing files
+- [ ] Be more flexible than just using seconds
+- [ ] Add input error checking
-- Allow batch processing
+- [ ] Allow batch processing
-- Handle temporary file cleanup better